 Her early style of painting was conventional realism, focused on the female figures, and copying the academic masters.
 While attending Claremont Graduate University, her vision started shifting to more contemporary subjects, still focused mainly on female figures initially.
 Gradually her relationship to photographic sources changed and her style of paintings became more stylized and suggestive.

-Shabnam lives and works in Claremont, California.
+Shabnam lives and works in Upland, California.
 Besides her exhibitions in Iran, she had her thesis exhibition, ENEKAS, in the United States in 2016 in Claremont, California.
 She has also participated in group exhibitions: